BeyondNFT/embeddable/README.md

  - `contract` (required): contract address
  - `tokenId` (required): tokenId
  - `network` (optional): network to request to.
 Good to make sure the ucrrent user is on the right chain.
- - `resizable` (optional): If you allow the widow to be resizable. default true
+ - `fitContent` (optional): If you allow the window to try to fit the content automatically. default true
  - `width` (optional): width of the container.
 Default: 388px;
  - `height` (optional): width of the container.
 Default: 560px;